 It only contains 4 ingredients (citicoline, phosphatidylserine, tyrosine, and maritime pine bark extract) out of Mind Lab Pro’s 11.
 Except for tyrosine (of which Performance Lab Mind contains almost twice as much), the individual ingredients are dosed the same.

 If you feel like you don’t need the other ingredients, Mind Lab Pro contains, then Performance Lab Mind may be what you need.
 Its benefits are pretty similar, and it’s slightly cheaper too.

 However, if you’re looking for a much more complete nootropic stack, Mind Lab Pro is the clear winner.

 Where Can You Buy Mind Lab Pro

-If you’re interested in trying Mind Lab Pro, the only place you can do so is directly from the product’s website (right here).
-You can’t get it on Amazon, you can’t buy it at your local supplements store.
+If you’re interested in trying MLP, the only place you can do so is directly from the product’s website (right here).
+You can’t get it on Amazon and you can’t buy Mind Lab Pro at your local supplements store.

 The reason?
 Opti-Nutra prefers you have access to all the product information and understand their formula before making a purchase, something that would be difficult to guarantee through any other seller.

 You do get free worldwide shipping, and a 30-day risk-free money-back guarantee if you decide to give MLP a go.

 Can You Get a Free Mind Lab Pro Sample